Sophia Ananiadou: Career and research

-Ananiadou was a research assistant at Dalle Molle Institute for Semantic and Cognitive Studies (ISSCO, 1983–1984), a Research Assistant (1985–1988) then Research Associate (1988–1993) in the Department of Language Engineering at UMIST, Senior Lecturer at Manchester Metropolitan University (1993–1999), Senior Lecturer then Reader in the School of Computing Science and Engineering, University of Salford (2000–2005), then Reader in the School of Computer Science, University of Manchester (2005–2009).
-Since 2009, she has served as Professor in Computer Science in the Department of Computer Science at the University of Manchester.
+Ananiadou was a research assistant at Dalle Molle Institute for Semantic and Cognitive Studies (ISSCO, 1983–1984), a research assistant (1985–1988) then research associate (1988–1993) in the department of language engineering at UMIST, senior lecturer at Manchester Metropolitan University (1993–1999), senior lecturer then reader in the School of Computing Science and Engineering, University of Salford (2000–2005), then reader in the School of Computer Science, University of Manchester (2005–2009).
+Since 2009, she has served as professor in computer science in the Department of Computer Science at the University of Manchester.
+In July 2025, she became deputy director of the Christabel Pankhurst Institute for health technology research and innovation, University of Manchester.

-Ananiadou has published since 1986, has an h-index of 64 and a Research.com United Kingdom ranking in Computer Science of 99.
 Since 2018, she has served as the deputy director of the Institute for Data Science and Artificial Intelligence, University of Manchester.

+She is a senior lead researcher of the ARCHIMEDES research unit of the Athena Research Centre, Greece.
+ARCHIMEDES is a research and innovation hub fostering international collaboration and knowledge exchange on Artificial Intelligence and Data Science.

+On February 7, 2025, she was appointed a member of the Artificial Intelligence Sectoral Scientific Council of the Greek Ministry of Development (announcement of appointment in Greek).

+She is also a Visiting Distinguished Research Fellow in the Knowledge and Information Research Team at the Artificial Intelligence Research Center (AIRC), Japan, which is a research unit of the Japanese National Institute of Advanced Industrial Science and Technology (AIST).

+In addition, she was appointed to the honorary position of Adjunct Professor of Wuhan University, People's Republic of China, for the period October 2025 to October 2028, collaborating with the School of Artificial Intelligence.

-Ananiadou received a Diplôme de traducteur (Diploma of Translator) from the Institut français d'Athènes, Greece (1979) and a Certificate in Counselling from the University of Salford, UK 2004.
+Ananiadou has published since 1986, has an h-index of 77 and a Research.com United Kingdom ranking in Computer Science of 103.
+She is also ranked number 1 internationally in text mining by ScholarGPS.
+Ananiadou received a Diplôme de traducteur (Diploma of Translator) from the Institut français d'Athènes, Greece (1979) and a Certificate in Counselling from the University of Salford, UK (2004).